Questions in this quiz: Dwarf Planets — Pluto and Beyond

 The 2006 IAU reclassification.
 Pluto and Charon, the New Horizons flyby, plus Eris, Haumea, Makemake, Sedna, and the trans-Neptunian region.
 Why Pluto isn't a planet anymore.

-In which year did the International Astronomical Union formally adopt the definition that demoted Pluto to a 'dwarf planet'? — Options: 2003, 2006, 2008, 2012
+In what year did the International Astronomical Union adopt the formal definition of 'planet' that excluded Pluto? — Options: 2003, 2006, 2009, 2012